Democrats Introduce Bill Allowing Shooting Victims To Sue Gun Industry

 Schiff, surrounded by members of gun violence prevention groups including Moms Demand Action, Brady and March For Our Lives, said the purpose of the legislation was to "correct the error Congress made" nearly a decade and a half ago.

 "Responsible actors in the gun industry don't need this limitation on liability.
-And the irresponsible ones don't deserve it," Schiff told reporters at the unveiling of the bill.
+And the irresponsible ones don't deserve it," Schiff told reporters at the announcement of the bill.

 PLCAA was signed into law by then-President George W. Bush and championed by the gun industry, including the National Rifle Association.

-Note: A previous version of this story incorrectly referred to Newtown, Conn., as Newton.